 Source: StatCounter, 2020

-Educational technology continues to grow across the world.
+LMS trends show that educational technology continues to grow across the world.
 In 2019, it was valued at $76.4 billion and is forecast to grow at a rate of 18.1% from 2020 to 2027.
 This upward projection is mainly due to the wider internet connection coverage and the proliferation of smart devices.
 Additionally, educators and schools are getting more interested in innovative technologies for classroom use such as augmented reality/virtual reality, 3D printing, gamification, and artificial intelligence.
 There is an increasing availability of ebooks and online courses as well (Grand View Research, Inc., 2020).

 Because of the pandemic, activities like field trips are not possible at the moment.
 But with AR/VR, it has become possible for students and their instructors to travel virtually.
 For example, Google has Expeditions, a service that brings interactive AR/VR content to schools.
 With it, students can learn about more than 900 places without leaving the safety and convenience of their homes (echoAR, 2020).